fadden/CiderPress2/ndocs/top/SourceNotes.md

 Finally, build the applications and submit the changes.

- 9. Run `makedist build` from the top level of the source tree (it'll be in `MakeDist/bin/debug/NET8.0`).
+ 9. Run `makedist build` from the top level of the source tree (it'll be in `MakeDist/bin/debug/net10.0`).
 This builds the distribution packages in Release mode.
 The output will be in the `DIST` directory.
  10. Submit all changes to git, push them to the server.
- 11. Create the pre-packaged Wine release for Mac OS.
-(This requires performing several steps on a Macintosh.
-See the [Wine Notes](WineNotes.md) document for more information.)
- 12. Create a new release on github.
+ 11. Create a new release on github.
 Drag `DIST/*.zip` into the release.
- 13. Update/close any issues that have been addressed by the new release.
+ 12. Update/close any issues that have been addressed by the new release.

 Version numbers should follow the semantic versioning scheme: v1.2.3, v1.2.3-dev1, etc.